 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
-Ohio's state of emergency ended in June 2021 while the national state of emergency continues.
-During fiscal year 2022, the Center received COVID-19 funding.
-The financial impact of COVID-19 and the continuing recovery measures will impact subsequent periods of the Center.
-The impact on the Center's future operating costs, revenues, and additional recovery from funding, either federal or state, cannot be estimated.
+Ohio's state of emergency ended in June 2021 while the national state of emergency ended in April 2023.

+During fiscal year 2023, the Center received COVID-19 funding.
+The Center will continue to spend available COVID-19 funding consistent with the applicable program guidelines.